AryanKakkar/Parameter-Optimisation/README.md

-Here is a sample README file for your project:

----

 # SVM Classifier with Grid Search and Learning Curves

 This project implements a Support Vector Machine (SVM) classifier for the Magic Data Set from the UCI repository.
 The objective is to optimize the model's hyperparameters using random grid search and visualize the learning curve for the best-performing model.